2014

 Betsi Cadwaladr University Health Board

-Concerns summary Current practices for patient handover at Emergency Departments lead to unacceptable delays, keeping ambulances occupied and unavailable for other critical calls.
+Concerns summary (AI summary) Current practices for patient handover at Emergency Departments lead to unacceptable delays, keeping ambulances occupied and unavailable for other critical calls.

-Action taken summary The Welsh Ambulance Services NHS Trust and Betsi Cadwaladr University Health Board are completing an All Wales Handover Policy and have proposed becoming a 'Demonstrator Site' for the RCP's 'Future …
+Action Planned (AI summary) The Welsh Ambulance Service NHS Trust and Betsi Cadwaladr University Health Board are working towards completing an All Wales Handover Policy for patient handover between clinical teams.
+The Health Board also proposed acting as a 'Demonstrator Site' to implement recommendations regarding overcrowding in Emergency Departments.

 Julie Ann Camm